Fast facts about ADPKD

 Common symptoms will vary by individual and may include back or abdominal pain, recurrent urinary infections or blood in the urine, kidney stones and kidney failure.

-Nearly two thirds of adults and one third of children with ADPKD will develop high blood pressure or hypertension.
+Over two thirds of adults and one third of children with ADPKD will develop high blood pressure or hypertension.
 Early and effective treatment of hypertension is essential to minimise the risks of strokes or heart problems.

 Around 1 in 12 people with ADPKD will develop small brain aneurysms.
 These tend to occur in individuals with a family history of strokes.